Who are the men that pick for scraps amongst the ruins at the end of history?

 As he goes on to say here, for centuries, Englishness revolved around institutions, the kingdom, the church, the common law, and the inherited rights of freeborn Englishmen.

-For others, Englishness means their hometown, their football, the fishing chips, pints at the pub.
+For others, Englishness means their hometown, their fish and chips, pints at the pub.

 The one thing I just want to say about this particular paragraph is when he talks about Englishness revolved around the institutions, this is not a chicken and egg situation, right?